 So, we call 5 the “square root” of 25 and write because 52 = 25.
 (See exponents for more on this.)
 Since (–5)2 also equals 25 it is also a “square root” of 25, but we write because it is not the principal square root.

-Not all numbers have a perfect square root.
+Not all whole numbers have a whole number square root.
 For instance (The decimal goes on forever and never repeats a pattern.
 This is called an irrational number.)

-One method to find square roots without a calculator is Newton's Divide and Average method:
+To find a square root more precisely without a calculator, you can use Newton's Divide and Average method:

 1) Guess the square root of the number.